Skip to main content

 Downsize your home and put money into super

-You must be age 55 or older and meet the eligibility requirements.
+You can contribute up to $300,000 per person, or $600,000 per couple, if you are aged 55 or older and meet eligibility rules.
 See downsizer super contributions on the ATO website.

 Spouse contributions